Cray-HPE/docs-csm/install/prepare_site_init.md

          >         name: ldap_connection_url
          >         value: ldaps://dcldap2.us.cray.com
          > ```

     1. Configure the `ldapSearchBase` and `localRoleAssignments` settings for the `cray-keycloak-users-localize` chart in `customizations.yaml`.

-        There may be one or more groups in LDAP for admins and one or more for users.
+        There may be one or more groups in LDAP for administrators and one or more for users.
         Each admin group needs to be assigned to role `admin` and set to both `shasta` and `cray` clients in Keycloak.
         Each user group needs to be assigned to role `user` and set to both `shasta` and `cray` clients in Keycloak.

         1. Set `ldapSearchBase` in `customizations.yaml`: